Hit and Run Indianapolis Accident Lawyers

 - In 2019, there were 28,122 hit-and-run accidents in Indiana.
 This is out of a total of 217,396 total collisions that year.

 - The average number of hit-and-run accidents in each county was 8; the median was 7.

 - Indiana counties with the highest rate of hit-and-run collisions were urban:

 - Joseph County: 19.6%

 - Vigo County: 18.4%

-- The biggest reason that people leave the scene of an accident is that they are intoxicated and do not want to face the consequences.
+- The biggest reason that people leave the scene of an Indianapolis hit and run accident is that they are intoxicated and do not want to face the consequences.
 The fact that they are under the influence may lower their inhibitions and cause them not to grasp the consequences of their actions.
 In other words, the alcohol or drugs caused them to get into the accident in the first place and caused them to subsequently flee the scene.
 Intoxicated drivers may hope that by the time the police catch up with them they will have sobered up.